leap-stc/leap-stc.github.io/docs/introduction/getting_started.md

 # Getting Started

-## Registration

 ## Gaining Access

-To gain access to the Hub please apply via our [Application Form](https://forms.gle/RpeaMZh5btTdZtzu8).
-Access to the JupyterHub is implemented via [Github Teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams) in the [leap-stc](https://github.com/orgs/leap-stc/teams) GitHub organization.
+To gain access to the JupyterHub please apply via our [Application Form](https://forms.gle/RpeaMZh5btTdZtzu8).
+Access to the Hub is implemented via [Github Teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams) in the [leap-stc](https://github.com/orgs/leap-stc/teams) GitHub organization.
 Each membership tier is associated with a Github Team and determines the resources available to the user:

 | Tier                      | Github Team                                                                                   | Resources Available                                                                                                                            | Intended for                                                                                     |
 | ------------------------- | --------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |